Martin Kearns: Bolt Thrower

-Kearns subsequently left due to personal reasons in 1998, he returned to Bolt Thrower in 2000.
+Kearns subsequently left for personal reasons in 1998, he returned to Bolt Thrower in 2000.
 Martin was the longest standing drummer for Bolt Thrower.
 He recorded drums on both the Honour-Valour-Pride album, and on Those Once Loyal, the latter of which has been met with widespread critical acclaim from magazines such as Rock Sound, Rock Hard and Metal Hammer.

 Death

 Kearns died unexpectedly at the age of 38, on 14 September 2015.
-The band posted on Sputnikmusic that Kearns reported breathing troubles and lightheadedness during a practice session, and, after trying to relax with a shower and nap, was found to have died peacefully in his sleep from a heart attack.
+The band posted on Sputnikmusic that Kearns reported breathing troubles and lightheadedness during a practice session, and, after trying to relax with a shower and nap, was found to have died peacefully in his sleep.
 The following year, the remaining members of Bolt Thrower eventually decided to dissolve the band rather than replace Kearns, with frontman Karl Willetts stating, "I can confirm that Bolt Thrower are definitely over for good.
 There will be no reunion tours etc... no compromise."